ray of hope’s Journey

 Our founder Rebecca is a nurse, and she felt strongly that Ray of Hope Medical Missions could make a difference in that area to cultivate healthier moms and babies.

-In 2016, construction began on our first building - The Birthplace.
+Construction began on our first building - The Birthplace.

 Though this was an exciting time, it was wrought with spiritual warfare from all sides both Stateside and in Uganda.